 The level of service expected by the community is the first factor that influences the approach to asset management.
 The community engagement that was undertaken and the resulting objectives and strategies contained in the Campbelltown Community Strategic Plan provide an overview of the levels of service that the community want from Council.
-The general feeling from the community is that they are satisfied with the level of service that they receive from Council, however, with respect to asset management; they would like Council to continue to focus on areas such as road maintenance, availability of parking and traffic management.
+The general feeling from the community is that they are satisfied with the service they receive from Council for Transport Assets and Council's Infrastructure Teams continually work towards further improving customer and community experience by responding to requests in a timely manner.